 The sandpit with mini diggers was another success.
 Saskia donned a fluorescent jacket and yellow builder’s hat and got to work, playing together with her big sister.
 Saskia was also interested in the Pets’ Paddock; especially the guinea pigs, birds and ducklings although blasé about bottle feeding lambs… too much practice at home!
 She was underwhelmed by the beautiful shire horses too — perhaps their height and mass made them too daunting, or it was simply too far to look up.

 We stayed in the extensive Dragon’s Kingdom indoor play area over lunch time.
-The Dragon’s Kingdom offered very standard lunchtime fare (and Tim and I would have killed for a barista-made coffee at this point) but the giant play complex kept the seven year olds moving and entertained while we scampered around with Saskia.
+The Dragon’s Kingdom offered very standard lunchtime fare but the giant play complex kept the seven year olds moving and entertained while we scampered around with Saskia.
 With support (under six year olds need to be accompanied by an adult), she enjoyed climbing around the soft play and whizzing down slides.

 Saskia was proud to be keeping up with the big girls and realised that — sitting on Daddy’s lap — she could fly down slides more confidently than Mummy.
 Wishing to protect my reputation as a fun-loving mummy with the girls, I sat on top of the blue slide (one step down from the terrifying death slide) being coaxed to jump by some encouraging eight year olds.
 When I finally made it over the edge I couldn’t persuade my hands to let go and dangled off the top for a few moments while the parents in the cafe looked on.
 This parental scrutiny provided the impetus I needed to let go.
 Wheeeee!